 For most people who want to study in China, moving and living in Xinjiang is not one of the first things that comes to mind.
 Why is that?
-For one, it’s a place that is full of stereotypes, including stereotypes people have about China as well as prejudice directed toward Xinjiang, which can even be found within China.
+For one, it’s a place that is associated with a number of stereotypes, including stereotypes people have about China as well as prejudice directed toward Xinjiang, which can even be found within China.

 When first I told my friends on the Chinese east coast that I would study in Xinjiang, some reacted with incomprehension, while others were downright alarmed.